wilsontelab/svx-mdi-tools/docs/svCapture/toy-example.md

 The entire demo will take place in the 'svCapture-demo' directory so you can easily delete it later.

-Reads in the FASTQ files were obtained from a commercially available human cell line from a tagmentation svCapture library in which the central 400 kb of the WWOX gene on chr16 was subjected to probe capture.
+Reads in the FASTQ files were obtained from a commercially available cell line from a tagmentation svCapture library in which the central 400 kb of the WWOX gene on chr16 was subjected to probe capture.
 Reads were filtered to include only chr16 and downsampled